 Lima Metro, also called Tren Eléctrico, is a rapid transit metropolitan railway that serves Lima, the capital city of Peru.
 It provides a transport link between different suburbs of the city with a population of over eight million.

 Line 1 of the Lima Metro was put into operation in January 2012.
 A 12.4km stretch of the second phase of line 1 was opened in July 2014.
-Proposals for construction of Line 2 of Lima Metro were issued in 2012.
+Proposals for construction of Line 2 of the metro were accepted in 2012.
 A consortium led by Geodata Engineering was awarded the consultancy contract in July 2012.
 Three consortiums were shortlisted for the concession contract of the Line 2 in February 2014.

 History of the Lima Metro project